csci430-os/assg04/README.md

 for each frame of memory
    if this frame of memory is empty
-      place the current page reference in this empty frame and return immediatly (e.g. don't make mistake of putting page in multiple empty frames)
+      place the current page reference in this empty frame and return immediately (e.g. don't make mistake of putting page in multiple empty frames)
 ```

 Once your implementation compiles and passes the unit tests for task 4, commit